 As the cultural and commercial heart of Northern California, San Francisco is an exciting destination sought out by travelers all over the world.
-Whether you’re visiting for a weekend or a week, you’ll keep wishing you had just one more day to play.
+Whether you’re visiting for a weekend or a week, you’ll keep wishing you had just one more day to see all the sights.
 Check out this guide made specially for first-timers, filled with San Francisco travel tips, places to go, and all the different kinds of tours this city has to offer.

 Get a Guide Book

 If this is your first trip to San Francisco, you’re in for a treat.
 But sometimes a city can be so exciting that it’s too much of a good thing, making it difficult to know where to start.
 Before you arrive, invest in a good San Francisco travel guide.
-Check out Lonely Planet‘s handy city guide, filled with local Bay Area tips and informative maps that you can refer to throughout your entire trip.
+Many are filled with local Bay Area tips and informative maps that you can refer to throughout your entire trip.

 Dress for the Weather